Skewbald Horde

 Similarly, the descendants of Kichey began shifting to the role of public service.
-In the 1620s and 1630s, Vagay continued to be prince of the lower Narym principality, but his brother was baptized, and under the name of Grigoriy Kicheev was in the service in the Narym garrison with a salary of RUB 8, 8 chetverik flour, 2 chetverik groats and 2 poods of salt per year.
+In the 1620s and 1630s, Vagay continued to be prince of the lower Narym principality, but his brother was baptized, and under the name of Grigoriy Kicheev was in the service in the Narym garrison with a salary of 8 rubles, 8 chetveriks of flour, 2 chetveriks of groats and 2 poods of salt per year.
 His cousins, Ivan Boyarko and Olosha Olontayko (Aleksey Alatay) Sanbycheev, also baptized, were enrolled under the same conditions.
-During the life of Grigoriy Kicheev his son Aleksey entered the service.
+During the life of Grigoriy Kicheev, his son Aleksey entered the service.

-The same fate apparently befell some of the Parabel Princes: Kirsha Kunyazev with his brothers and children served in "all kinds of state service", but was not released from yasak and completely ruined.
-He pledged his wife and children, and only by special decree of Tsar Vasily IV he was given exemption from yasak, and his family was bought back by the treasury.
-His son Kanna stood at the head of one of the four municipalities of Parabel in 1626 —1629.
-At the same time a member of the family of newly baptized princes, Prince Pyotr Parabelsky served in Surgut among the rank-and-file soldiers and Cossacks.
+The same fate apparently befell some of the Parabel princes: Kirsha Kunyazev with his brothers and children served in "all kinds of state service", but was not released from yasak and completely ruined.
+He pledged his wife and children, and only by a special decree by Tsar Vasily IV he was given exemption from yasak, and his family was bought back by the treasury.
+His son Kanna stood at the head of one of the four municipalities of Parabel in 1626—1629.
+At the same time, a member of the family of newly baptized princes, Prince Pyotr Parabelsky served in Surgut among the rank-and-file soldiers and Cossacks.